 Misleading problems: First, make sure that the issue is definitely in the cartridge and not the fuser station.
 Bubbled and damaged heated fuser rollers can create print issues similar to a bad cartridge.
 If the fuser roller is bubbled, peeling or scratched, replace that first (see fuser station repairs, elsewhere in this page.)

 Vertical Line: You may find a thin black vertical line on the printed page.
 This may be caused by a scratched drum, in which case the only solution is to replace the drum.
-It may also be caused by a problem with the wiper blade, which is more likely (see "streaking" below.)
+It may also be caused by a problem with the wiper blade, which is far more likely (see "streaking" below.)
 Another less common problem to consider is that there may be foreign matter or dirt on the mirror.
 The mirror is located under a sliding shutter on the hinged upper cover assembly, and can be exposed after the cartridge is removed, by swinging up the shutter door.
 Clean the mirror with Windex and a lint-free cloth.
+Be careful and gentle.

 Repeating spots: You may have a black dot or spots which appear on the page at exactly the same place.
 This can be caused by chips in the drum surface, unfortunately the solution is to replace the drum or the whole cartridge.
 They may also be caused by toner clumps stuck to the drum.
 There are drum polishing pads and similar products designed to clean these off.
 You can try a soft tissue with a small amount of toothpaste on it and water, but don't use abrasive toothpastes such as tartar control types.